dhamvi01/Light-GBM/README.md

 Leaf wise splits lead to increase in complexity and may lead to overfitting and it can be overcome by specifying another parameter max-depth which specifies the depth to which splitting will occur.

-Below, we will see the steps to install Light GBM and run a model using it.
+We will see the steps to install Light GBM and run a model using it.
 We will be comparing the results with XGBOOST results to prove that you should take Light GBM in a ‘LIGHT MANNER’.